shreetiranjit/rickandmorty_pygame/README.md

   pip install pillow

 - Download this project zip folder and extract it

+## FUTURE WORK
+- Adding different levels in each game.
+- Adding dark mode.
+- Choices for different landscapes and musics.
+- Allowing multi-players.

 ## Link
 The link you can go through: